Fleckism/SecurityPlus/SecurityPlus/15 B Cloud Security Solutions.md

 To read or write the data, the AES key must be available to the VM or container using the storage object.
 With [[CSP]]-managed keys, the cloud provider handles this process by using the access control rights configured on the storage resource to determine whether access is approved and, if so, making the key available to the VM or container.
 The key will be stored in a hardware security module ([[HSM]]) within the cloud.
 The HSM and separation of duties policies protect the keys from insider threat.
 Alternatively, customers can manage keys themselves, taking on all responsibility for secure distribution and storage.

 Encryption can also be applied at other levels.
 For example, applications can selectively encrypt file system objects or use database-level encryption to encrypt fields and/or records.
-All networking—whether customer to cloud or between VMs/containers within the cloud—should use encrypted protocols such as [[Hyper Text Transfer ProtocolTTPs]]S]] or [[IPSec]].
+All networking—whether customer to cloud or between VMs/containers within the cloud—should use encrypted protocols such as HTTPsS]] or [[IPSec]].
 # HIGH [[Availability]]

 One of the benefits of the cloud is the potential for providing services that are resilient to failures at **different levels, such as component, server, local network, site, data center, and wide area network.** The CSP uses a virtualization layer to ensure that compute, storage, and network provision meet the [[Availability]] criteria set out in its SLA.
 In terms of storage performance tiers, high [[Availability]] (HA) refers to storage provisioned with a guarantee of 99.99% uptime or better.
 As with on-premises architecture #A_D, the CSP uses redundancy to make multiple disk controllers and storage devices available to a pool of storage resource.
 Data may be replicated between pools or groups, with each pool supported by separate hardware resources.